elusivecodes/fQuery/README.md

 **Has Animation**

-Returns *true* if any of the nodes has a CSS animation.
+Returns *true* if any of the nodes has an animation.

 - `nodes` is a query selector string, a *HTMLElement*, *NodeList*, *HTMLCollection*, [*QuerySet*](https://github.com/elusivecodes/fQuery) or an array of nodes.